tc10815/ParkEzAI/README.md

 Tasks in step 3 (Functional Requirements 3.1, 3.2, and 3.3):
 - [x] Create a API JPEG upload receiver for camera feeds (currently just to receive Coldwater, Michigan, but should be scalable to receive many uploads from different lots)
 - [x] Create auto uploader for Coldwater, MI lot, uploads to ParkEz every 30 minutes
-- [ ] Create view that shows Coldwater, MI to public, included ML results and best space (3.2)
+- [x] Create view that shows Coldwater, MI to public, included ML results and best space (3.2)
-- [ ] Create view with search that shows all available parking lots  (including placeholders) to public (3.1)
+- [x] Create view that shows all available parking lots  (including placeholders) to public (3.1)
-- [ ] Create a API endpoint that usable for general external websites and apps that shows public lot data, and make a demo (3.3)
+- [x] Create a API endpoint that usable for general external websites and apps that shows public lot data (3.3)

+#### Step 3 is technically done, but I'm doing these extra tasks before proceeding to step 4:
+- **Visual spaces on lot page (show squares where spots are, show exact taken spaces, show best spot on JPEG)**
+- **Train significantly better car detection model for Coldwater Lot**

 ### Notes on Deploying Computer Vision and Machine Learning (6/9-6/12)